Build, Buy, or Partner

 Pitfalls

-Pitfall 1: Hiring for every demand signal
+Hiring for every demand signal regardless of classification

-Pitfall 3: Treating "stash" as a nice-to-have
+Treating the talent stash as a nice-to-have

 Next